jacobhumston/sxcu.api/README.md

     });
 ```

-And here is an example of the 'uploadFile' method.
+And here is an example of the `uploadFile` method.

 ```js
 const sxcu = require("sxcu.api");